vivek8031/LLMs-GPT-ToolBox/README.md

 The main dependencies for this project are:

-- Streamlit: Used to build the web application interface.
+- [Streamlit](https://streamlit.io/): Used to build the web application interface.
-- [langchain](https://github.com/hwchase17/langchain.git): Used for language generation tasks.
+- [Langchain](https://github.com/hwchase17/langchain.git): Used for language generation tasks.

 ## 🔗 Other References